-As we mentioned, CBD may help manage Parkinson’s, thanks to its therapeutic effects.
-Here are a few of the reasons why CBD could be beneficial:
+As we mentioned, CBG may help manage Parkinson’s, thanks to its therapeutic effects.
+Here are a few of the reasons why CBG could be beneficial:

-CBD has many anti-inflammatory properties.
+CBG has many anti-inflammatory properties.
 The anti-inflammatory activity may prevent neuron damage caused by inflammation that could lead to PD.
-This Parkinson’s mouse model showed improvement in brain activity thanks to CBD.
+This Parkinson’s mouse model showed improvement in brain activity thanks to CBG.

 - CBD’s relaxing properties

 One of CBD’s claims to fame is its ability to help people relax and feel calmer.
 In fact, this study shows that CBD may reduce anxiety and promote better sleep.

 People living with PD often have trouble sleeping and issues with anxiety.
 If taken regularly, CBD may potentially alleviate some of those symptoms.
 It could help you by calming your racing thoughts and allowing you to drift off to sleep faster.
 If you experience less anxiety throughout the day, you’re more likely to have a more restful sleep.
 This can be helpful for anyone, especially those living with Parkinson’s disease.

 The study stated, “The recent result may present that CBD could be a possible antioxidant without psychotropic adverse effects, directly controlled by CB receptors.”